reynaldjoabet/K8sPlayground/kubernetes.md

  wifi uses the amplitude and phase of an electromagnetic (radio) wave to transmit bits in the air.

- n general, to stop each devices waves getting muddled with other devices, at a given moment in time only a single device can transmit or receive data to an access point.
+ in general, to stop each devices waves getting muddled with other devices, at a given moment in time only a single device can transmit or receive data to an access point.
 This means that devices take turns speaking to their access point

  Unicast: used when a single recipient of a frame is the intended destination